 Fortunately, you can mitigate a lot of these risks by shifting them to an insurance company.
 By definition, they are in the business to assume such risks and absorb losses for you in exchange for premiums they receive.

 Insurance may seem boring and may force you to contemplate unpleasant things like your mortality, disability, or losing independence in old age.
-But if these unpleasant thing do happen, they can bring about catastrophic financial consequences to you and your family.
+But if these unpleasant things do happen, they can bring about catastrophic financial consequences to you and your family.
 Look at this way.
 Insurance is simply a tool to sensibly and cost-effectively manage your risks so you can give yourself the best chance to win the retirement game.

-Because insurance premiums aren't costly, but losing the retirement game is.
+Insurance premiums aren't costly, but losing the retirement game is.

 We do not provide legal or tax advice.
 You should consult their own legal or tax advisor.
 This information is intended for educational purposes, and it is not to be construed as an offer, solicitation, recommendation, or endorsement of any particular security, products, or services.